-Following publication of The Lancet Psychiatry paper, ‘Multidisciplinary research priorities for the COVID-19 pandemic: a call for action for mental health science’ in April 2020, the Academy is convening jointly with MQ two workshops to take forward some of the mental health science research priorities it identified:
+Following publication of The Lancet Psychiatry paper, ‘Multidisciplinary research priorities for the COVID-19 pandemic: a call for action for mental health science’ in April 2020, the Academy has convened jointly with MQ two workshops to take forward some of the mental health science research priorities it identified:

-- The first workshop will focus on coordinating the collection of high-quality data on the mental, cognitive and neurological health impacts of COVID-19.
+- The first workshop focused on coordinating the collection of high-quality data on the mental, cognitive and neurological health impacts of COVID-19.
 See event page for further information.

-- The second will focus on digital and remote mental health interventions in relation to COVID-19.
+- The second focused on digital and remote mental health interventions in relation to COVID-19.
 See event page for further information.

-Both workshops will aim to bring together leading experts across the UK to explore coordinated and collaborative approaches to tackling these important priorities.
+Both workshops brought together leading experts across the UK to explore coordinated and collaborative approaches to tackling these important priorities.

 Tel: 020 3141 3224View staff bio

 Head of Policy